kpence/kpmpc/README.md

 This program requires a ~/.kpmpcrc, the defaults are in ./default.kpmpcrc

+It also requires a ~/.local/share/kpmpc/arial.ttf which alos has to be manually installed.

 ## Configuration

 Configuration is in the file ~/.kpmpcrc, the defaults template configuration is in ./default.kpmpcrc.